Online Creativity Course

 Videos about Creativity

 The Marshmallow Challenge.
-Tom Wujec describes a group excercise that reveals volumes about our creative habits.
+Tom Wujec describes a potent group exercise that reveals volumes about our creative habits.

 Do Schools Kill Creativity?
 A popular lecture on TED by Sir Ken Robinson.